juaneduardoflores/JEF-s-Wiki/Blog/Processing_P3D/Processing_P3D.md

 }
 ```

-Don't be fooled, because a little more code will reveal that we are actually looking at the square in three dimensions.
+don't be fooled, because a little more code will reveal that we are actually looking at the square in three dimensions.
 In P3D, we now have a Z axis to work with.
 To move the shape around this three dimensional space, we depend on the `translate()` function.

 For example, we can make the square move towards us by incrementing the Z axis:
 ```processing